 I used them for pretty much everything to make sure I was testing them properly.

-For my tiling profession I get to kneel on a variety of surfaces from smooth to rough concrete, floors with protruding nail heads and various chemicals.
+For my tiling profession I get to kneel on a variety of surfaces:

 The Rubi Gel Duplex knee pads kept my knees, shin and boots well clear of any of that stuff.